Camp Baker |

 (1876 - 1918, 1921 - 1947), Missoula

 Originally called Post at Missoula until 1877.
 The fort, located at the mouth of Grant Creek, was originally built to protect settlers.
 It also served as a holding place for captured Nez Perce Indians.
 The post was not garrisoned from 1898 - 1901.
 The post was remodeled and updated between 1908 and 1914.
 The fort was closed in 1915, but was then used as an Army mechanic's school until 1918.
 The post was reactivated in 1921, and later used by the U.S. Immigration Service from 1941 - 1944 as an internment camp.
 The MT National Guard and the U.S. Forest Service now use most of the grounds, along with several other Federal and state agencies.
 The rest of the former post is managed by the Northern Rockies Heritage Center.
 The grounds include thirteen historic buildings from the rebuilt fort, three buildings from the original fort, a small military cemetery, and a parade ground.
 The rebuilt buildings include the Headquarters, the Post Exchange, a Quartermaster Storehouse, the Hospital, two Barracks, and seven Officer's Quarters, all now repurposed.
 The Quartermaster Storehouse building now contains the Historical Museum at Fort Missoula.
-The original fort buildings include a Carriage House (1880), a stone powder magazine (1878) and restored NCO quarters (1878).
+The old post fort buildings include a Carriage House (1880), a stone powder magazine (1878) and restored NCO quarters (1878).
 The Headquarters Building is now home to Vital Ground.

 (some info courtesy of Tate Jones, Executive Director, R.M.M.M.H.)